 Portland Itinerary – Where to Eat in Portland?

-Screen Door ($$) – Our favorite place for good breakfast to begin well a new day.
+Screen Door ($$) – Our favorite place for a good breakfast to begin well a new day.
 But if you have breakfast elsewhere, it’s an excellent idea to stop by for lunch or dinner and try their chicken and waffles.
-We love to have oyster po’boy sandwich here!
+We love to have oyster po’boy sandwiches here!
 The address is 2337 E Burnside St.